Tobias Strobl

-Tobias Strobl (born 12 May 1990) is a German professional footballer who plays as a defender and midfielder for Bundesliga club FC Augsburg.
+Tobias Strobl (born 12 May 1990) is a retired German professional footballer who played as a defender and midfielder.

 Club career

 Strobl was born in Munich-Pasing, and made his Bundesliga debut for 1899 Hoffenheim on 11 February 2012 in a 1–1 away draw with Werder Bremen.

 On 5 June 2020, Strobl agreed on a free transfer with FC Augsburg at the end of the season.
 He left Borussia Mönchengladbach having made 83 appearances and recording eight assists.